 Reinforcement Amount, Escalation, Reset, and Recovery.
-The gift card values for each qualifying urine sample will be at least \$10.
+The gift card values for each qualifying urine sample are at least \$10.
 For each week the member achieves/maintains abstinence (i.e., two consecutive stimulant-abstinent UDTs), the gift card value increases by \$1.50.
 Therefore, the maximum a member could earn if they attend every CM visit and are abstinent for the entire 12 weeks is \$438.
-During weeks 13-18, members will test once per week and will earn \$15 for each negative test.
-Weekly testing will continue in weeks 19-23 with each negative test earning \$10.
-In week 24, a negative test would receive \$21.
-Thus, a member can earn a maximum of \$161 for weeks 12-24, for a total of \$599 across the entire 24-week period if they attend every visit and submit a stimulant-negative UDT every time.
+During weeks 13-18, members test once per week and earn \$15 for each negative test.
+Weekly testing continues in weeks 19-23 with each negative test earning \$10.
+In week 24, a negative test earns the member \$21.
+Thus, a member can earn a maximum of \$161 for weeks 12-24, for a total of \$599 across the entire 24-week period if they attend every visit and submit a stimulant-negative UDT every visit.